 For packaged rooftop units and heat pumps, ensure outside air dampers are in good condition, operational and close when de-energized.
 If you have air-cooled heat pumps, ensure ice build-up has been removed (such as if power shut off during an ice storm) to prevent burning up the condenser fan motor.

 Knowing your city’s guidelines will help determine how to handle these systems in the cold.
 Most cities will not allow you to shut the fire suppression system off to a building and drain it.
-During underground repairs and with permission from the fire marshall, Brandt must have a 24-hour fire watch until the system is back up and going.
+During underground repairs and with permission from the fire marshal, Brandt must have a 24-hour fire watch until the system is back up and going.

-OUR CUSTOMIZED SERVICES
+BRANDT’S CUSTOMIZED SERVICES

-Brandt provides a comprehensive range of Heating, Ventilating, Air Conditioning (HVAC), Electrical, and Plumbing services.
+Brandt provides a comprehensive range of heating, ventilating, air conditioning (HVAC), electrical, and plumbing services.
 This includes maintenance, retrofits, and repairs by one of our reliable and professional service technicians.
 When a Brandt expert arrives, facility managers and operations staff can breathe easy knowing our employees are factory-trained on all major manufacturers’ equipment and facility systems.
 Contact us today to learn more about how we can help you with all your building needs.

-CUSTOMIZED SERVICE CONTRACTS & MAINTENANCE AGREEMENTS
+CUSTOMIZED SERVICE CONTRACTS AND MAINTENANCE AGREEMENTS

 Our service agreements can be customized to meet your needs.
 Whether you’d like your service to run monthly, quarterly, or semiannually, we’ll be your go-to expert.
 Customers with contracted service agreements benefit from: